Mach--Zehnder-like interferometry with graphene nanoribbon networks

+Note that the sum of the transmission probabilities shown in \Figref{fig:interference-patterns2}(e,j) is constant with respect to the magnetic flux, since the magnetic field only modifies the relative phase acquired by an electron between the two paths that interfere, but this phase does not change the transmission probabilities between electrode A and electrodes B, C, D, G, and H. Since the current must be conserved, while $T^{\sigma}_{AE}$ and $T^{\sigma}_{AF}$ are individually affected by the presence of the magnetic field, the sum of them must remain constant.
 As shown in \Figref{fig:S-matrix-approx-transmission}(c), the complete extinction of the transmission into one arm is independent of the transmission ratio between the ZGNRs of junctions \textbf{w} and \textbf{y} (as long as they are identical), while the contrast of the signal shown in \Figref{fig:interference-patterns2} is highly dependent on this ratio (and is optimal for 50:50 beam splitters).